fenago/Grokking-Deep-Learning/Lab_8.md

 What is the meaning of a neuron?
 Meaning is entirely based on the target labels being predicted.
 Note that the meanings of different words didn’t totally reflect how you might group them.
-The term most similar to “beautiful” is “atmosphere.”
+The term most similar to "beautiful" is "atmosphere."
 This is a valuable lesson.
 For the purposes of predicting whether a movie review is positive or negative, these words have nearly identical meaning.
 But in the real world, their meaning is quite different (one is an adjective and another a noun, for example).